 According to the Corps, the Red River Diversion P3 was an “innovative approach leading to significant gains in efficiency, productivity and resiliency” that saved the federal government $277 million and shortened the construction time by 10 years.

 As part of a competitive bid process, U.S. Bank was selected in April 2021 to serve as the bond trustee on the bonds issued by the Wisconsin Public Finance Authority, as well as filling additional roles as the account bank, collateral agent and dissemination agent.

 Once U.S. Bank was selected as trustee, it needed to get up to speed quickly with all documents, provide comments regarding duties and liability and communicate to all parties its views on how the transaction should work as it related to the daily activities of the trustee.

-“This trustee deal had a tremendous amount of document turnarounds.
-It became a full-time job just trying to follow those changes,” says Angela Davis, relationship manager, Global Corporate Trust at U.S. Bank.
+“This trustee deal had a tremendous amount of document turnarounds as a result of the complexity of the transaction.
+It required attention to detail to ensure changes were consistent throughout all the documents,” says Angela Davis, relationship manager, Global Corporate Trust at U.S. Bank.

 Keeping communication and workflow on track is a testament to the U.S. Bank team’s diligence in tracking documents, as well as its proactive approach to the collection and distribution of project information and covenants.

 “Through our hands-on partnership and ability to work efficiently with other business lines inside of U.S. Bank, our client received everything they needed to keep this project moving forward,” says Davis.